+The evaluation procedure took place with the employment of a search engine based on the aforementioned retrieval model and it is capable of retrieving cultural visual content.
 This engine is used to search through a collection of ancient Greek coins and inscriptions, a collection of paintings and photographs, however its architecture and search approach are actually domain independent.
 In order to implement the ontology-based retrieval, an ontology-based representation was created with the objective to provide enhanced, unified access to heterogeneous cultural heritage digital databases.
-The approach followed has been to comply and align with the CIDOC-CRM [5] core ontology, proposed as an ISO standard for cultural heritage material structure and representation, in order to guarantee the compatibility with other ontology initiatives from the same domain.
+The approach followed has been to comply and align with the CIDOC-CRM (Doerr, 2003) core ontology, proposed as an ISO standard for cultural heritage material structure and representation, in order to guarantee the compatibility with other ontology initiatives from the same domain.

 Illustrations of the developed search engine are displayed in Figure 4.
 The design of the GUI and the ontology browser plays a significant role for ontology-based retrieval.
-As shown in Figure 4, the GUI of our search engine provides a view of the ontologies, enabling the browsing through their structure and hierarchy; selected concepts of each one are automatically organized according to their class hierarchy in a tree-like fashion.
-Moreover, the possible values for each concept are displayed, in order to help the user to formulate the search criteria.
-Using this design in the system interface has proven to be more user-friendly as all the selections are readily available without introducing any confusion, while in the same time the underlying ontology structure is obvious, letting the user understand the employed knowledge structure used.
+As shown in Figure 4, the GUI of our search engine provides a view of the ontologies, enabling the browsing through their structure and hierarchy; selected concepts of each one are automatically organised according to their class hierarchy in a tree-like fashion.
+Moreover, the stored metadata for each concept are displayed, in order to help the user to formulate the search criteria.
+Using this design in the system interface has proven to be more user-friendly as all the selections are readily available without introducing any confusion, while in the same time the underlying ontology structure is obvious, letting the user understand the employed knowledge structure.
 This would not be feasible if a drop-down list GUI architecture had been selected instead.
 Apart from the ontology-based retrieval, the search engine supports content-based queries in order to produce results depending on visual similarity.
-Combining the two techniques, the search engine is capable of providing the hybrid searching functionality. in order to enhance the initial results and generate recommendations for the user based on the hybrid retrieval model as was described in detail in Section 2.1.
+Combining the two techniques, the search engine is capable of providing the hybrid searching functionality in order to enhance the initial results and generate recommendations for the user, based on the hybrid retrieval model as was described in detail in Section 2.1.

-Fig. 5.
-The user has asked for artefacts from coins collection (using the "Artefacts" concept) displayed in the "Museo Archeologico Nationale di Napoli" (using the "museum" concept) and are dated in the 1st century BC (using the "period" concept).
+Figure 5 The user has asked for artefacts from coins collection (using the 'Artefacts' concept) displayed in the "Museo Archeologico Nationale di Napoli" (using the 'museum' concept) and are dated in the 1st century BC (using the 'period' concept) (see online version for colours)

-3.1 Visual Content
+3.1 Visual content

-The main content provider is the Center for Greek and Roman Antiquity (KERA)5, which offers a large collection of inscriptions and coins from the Greco-Roman time period , accompanied with detailed documentation.
-Furthermore, a rich collection of Greek paintings from the 18th to 20th century is provided by the Greek museum: Teloglion Foundation of Art6 while a large collection of photographs is offered by Alinari Photographic Archives7.
+The main content provider is the Center for Greek and Roman Antiquity (KERA), which offers a large collection of inscriptions and coins from the Greco-Roman time period, accompanied with detailed documentation.
+Furthermore, a rich collection of Greek paintings from the 18th to 20th century is provided by the Greek museum: Teloglion Foundation of Art.

-In addition to the above, Alinari Photographic Archives offered a large collection of black and white photographs covering a vast variety of themes mainly from the 19th century.
+In addition to the above, AlinariPhotographic Archives offered a large collection of black and white photographs covering a vast variety of themes mainly from the 19th century.